Divius/Divius.github.io/posts/ironic-denver-2019.rst

   traits.

 * We agreed that we should switch Nova to using *openstacksdk* instead of *ironicclient* to access Ironic.
-This work is already in progress.
+This work had already been in progress.

 Faster deploy
 -------------